 Pros will complete stage 1 in just under 2 hours.
 Our last riders to cross the finish line at stage one will do so around 5 hours – but only because they slowed down to appreciate the incredible scenery.

 As riders cross the finish line they will be seeded into wave starts for the following stages in order to maximise safety and minimise congestion throughout the rest of the race.

 Each stage will have at least 2 spectator points that will be the best spots on course to cheer on your mates.
-We will publish a spectator viewing map soon, along with directions on how to find these points.
+Check out the Spectator maps here.

 Stage 2 - Boranup Forest